 “…some hand, now forever quiet, had made at certain passages strong pen and ink marks, long since browned by time.” — George Eliot, The Mill on the Floss (1860)

 We believe that, as libraries begin to manage down their print holdings, special attention should be paid to these historical materials, which in many cases came to university libraries from alumni donors and bear marks of use by their original nineteenth-century owners.
-These books thus constitute a massive, distributed archive of the history of reading, hidden in plain sight in the circulating collections.
+These books thus constitute a massive, distributed archive of the history of reading and book-use, hidden in plain sight in the circulating collections.
 Marginalia, inscriptions, photos, original manuscripts, letters, drawings, and many other unique pieces of historical data can be found in individual copies, many of them associated with the history of the institution that collected the books in the first place.
 These unique attributes cannot be located by any electronic catalog.
-Each book has to be open and examined.
+Each book has to be opened and examined.

 If you have any questions or remarks, please use the “CONTACT” tab at the top.
 And please, share the site widely!
 We want as many seekers out there in the library stacks as we can muster.
 The more examples we can locate, the more we will know about the history and future of the nineteenth century book.